Official websites use .mil

 Secure .mil websites use HTTPS

-WHITE BEACH, Okinawa - Rear Adm.
-John B. Nowell assumed command of Amphibious Force 7th Fleet, Expeditionary Strike Group Seven (ESG 7) and Task Force 76 (CTF 76) from Rear Adm.
-Hugh D. Wetherald during a change of command ceremony aboard USS Bonhomme Richard (LHD 6) Aug.
-29.
+SASEBO, Japan - Rear Adm.
+Marc H. Dalton assumed command of Amphibious Force 7th Fleet from Rear Adm.
+John B. Nowell Jr. during a change of command ceremony aboard USS Bonhomme Richard (LHD 6) Aug.
+3.

-Task Force 76/Expeditionary Strike Group 7 is the Navy's only forward deployed amphibious force and is headquartered at White Beach Naval Facility, Okinawa, Japan, with an operating detachment in Sasebo, Japan.
+Commander, Amphibious Force U.S. 7th Fleet, is the Navy's only forward-deployed amphibious force, headquartered at White Beach Naval Facility, Okinawa with detachments in Sasebo, Japan, Guam, and Pohang, Korea.